gearglow/ReptiliaWithATwist/The List.md

-There being nothing to pack, what with all her and Robbie's worldly possessions fitting handily in the magically-expanded residential trunk, the two spent the morning in their usual training routine.
+There being nothing to pack, what with all her and Robbie's worldly possessions fitting handily in the magically-expanded residential trunk, the two spent the morning in their usual training routine -- and in Elysia's case, bleeding off the tension from the morning's revelations.
 When noon rolled around, Elysia shifted into her androgynous Harry-shape and, after shrinking the trunk and pocketing it, headed downstairs to inform her relatives that she would be leaving for the rest of the summer.
 She found them at the table, just starting in on lunch.

 "Where'd you get those clothes!?"
 Dudley accused.